“Do you know me? Really know me?”

 Since then, Eilish has occupied a good chunk of the internet, representing a trend of Gen-Z artists making names for themselves online from the corners of their bedrooms.

-Her latest album, Happier Than Ever, released in July 2021, topped the Billboard charts at No. 1 for three weeks.
+Her album, Happier Than Ever, released in July 2021, topped the Billboard charts at No. 1 for three weeks.
 The sophomore album is a departure from her former catchy beat-laden, lo-fi, trip-pop sound.

 But one thing hasn’t changed, Eilish isn’t holding back from speaking — and singing — about what’s been on her mind.